siriusctrl/UniPublic/COMP90024 CCC/Note/Week10.md

   - Cons
     - Protocols are static and not dynamic
       - You can’t assign a random role to someone that let him to get access to the cancer database.
 (Example provided by Rich in Week 12 Zoom lecture2)
-  - Why don’t we this to access many other cloud-based system
+  - Why don’t we use this to access many other cloud-based system
     - They may not ***Trust*** each other to do the authentication
     - Since different organisation have different CA mechanisms.

+### Past Exam

+- [2015 Q5 B] Why isn’t Shibboleth used to access Cloud-based systems more generally?
+  - <u>Static federation</u> as mentioned above
+  - <u>Trust</u>
+  - No single CA